NightCat10759/TicTacToeByJava/README.md

   * try agin:

     * if you wanna try again just to key in any words to restart the game.
-    * if you wanna exit just to key in word "no"(lower or upper) to exit the game.
+    * if you wanna exit just to key in word "no"(whether lower or upper) to exit the game.

   * wining: